-You can override the cyclic detection behavior using the D Runtime switch --DRT-oncycle=...
-The following behaviors are supported:

-- 1. abort The default behavior.
-The normal behavior as described in the previous section - 2. deprecate This functions just like abort, but upon cycle detection the runtime will use a flawed pre-2.072 algorithm to determine if the cycle was previously detected.
-If no cycles are detected in the old algorithm, execution continues, but a deprecation message is printed. - 3. print Print all cycles detected, but do not abort execution.
-When cycles are present, order of static construction is implementation defined, and not guaranteed to be valid. - 4. ignore Do not abort execution or print any cycles.
+- 1. An implementation may provide a means of overriding the cycle detection abort.
+A typical method uses the D Runtime switch --DRT-oncycle=... where the following behaviors are supported: - a) abort The default behavior.
+The normal behavior as described in the previous section - b) deprecate This functions just like abort, but upon cycle detection the runtime will use a flawed pre-2.072 algorithm to determine if the cycle was previously detected.
+If no cycles are detected in the old algorithm, execution continues, but a deprecation message is printed. - c) print Print all cycles detected, but do not abort execution.
+When cycles are present, order of static construction is implementation defined, and not guaranteed to be valid. - d) ignore Do not abort execution or print any cycles.
 When cycles are present, order of static construction is implementation defined, and not guaranteed to be valid.